Six Sigma tools that drive real process improvement

 Control charts and process variation

 Here’s something Deming drilled into quality circles decades ago: uncontrolled variation is the enemy of quality.
 He wasn’t being dramatic.
-Most process failures aren’t caused by some big obvious disaster - they’re caused by small variations that creep in over time until suddenly you’re producing garbage and nobody can pinpoint when it started.
+Most process failures aren’t caused by some big obvious disaster.
+They’re caused by small variations that creep in over time until suddenly you’re producing garbage and nobody can pinpoint when it started.

 Control charts solve this by giving you a visual heartbeat of your process.
 You plot your measurements over time with upper and lower control limits.
 When data points stay between those lines, your process is stable.
-When they start wandering outside or showing weird patterns - trending upward, clustering, anything non-random - something’s changed.
+When they start wandering outside or showing weird patterns: trending upward, clustering, anything non-random.
+Something’s changed.
 The process is telling you to pay attention before it becomes a real problem.

 Pareto chart

-To create such chart, you first figure out the components of the process and how to measure them.
+To create such a chart, you first figure out the components of the process and how to measure them.
 Once you’ve done that, you can put this data into a Pareto Chart.

 FMEA - prevention over firefighting

 Here’s how it works.
 You list every step in your process, then brainstorm what could fail at each step.
-For each potential failure, you score three things: how severe would the impact be, how likely is it to happen, and how detectable is it before causing harm?
+For each potential failure, you score three things: how severe would the impact be, how likely is it to happen, and how detectable is it before it causes harm?
 Multiply those three scores together and you get a risk priority number.
 High numbers get attention first.

 Process mapping